A topic from the subject of Literature Review in Chemistry.

 Introduction

 Chemical kinetics is the study of the rates of chemical reactions.
-It is a fundamental area of chemistry that has applications in many fields, such as medicine, engineering, and environmental science.
+It is a fundamental area of chemistry with applications in many fields, such as medicine, engineering, and environmental science.

 Basic Concepts